 The Royal Film production stars Barbara Lass, Carl Schell, Curt Lowens and Maurice Marsac.
 Genre regular Luciano Pigozzi also has a notable role as an immoral, scurrilous caretaker.

-In Italy, it was known as Lycanthropus and in Austria and Germany as Bei Vollmond Mord [“Murder on a Full Moon”].
+In Italy, the film was known as Lycanthropus and in Austria and Germany as Bei Vollmond Mord [“Murder on a Full Moon”].

-The ‘spooky’ soundtrack score was composed by Armando Trovajoli (Frankenstein 90; Hercules in the Haunted World; Atom Age Vampire; Uncle Was a Vampire).
+The ‘spooky’ soundtrack score was composed by Armando Trovajoli (Frankenstein 90; Hercules in the Haunted World; Seddok aka Atom Age Vampire; Uncle Was a Vampire).